Skip to content

 When to Use This Approach:

 This method is recommended when authorization boundaries can be clearly articulated in business logic terms, and when rapid configuration without deep technical rule definition is desired.
-It is particularly effective for domain-specific isolation requirements that would be cumbersome to express in low-level detection predicates.
+It is particularly effective for both Tenant Isolation and Privilege Escalation scenarios where domain-specific access control requirements would be cumbersome to express in low-level detection predicates.

 Natural Language Rule Complexity: